breakspear/bdtoolkit/README.md

         '\qquad $\dot Y(t) = a\,Y(t) + b\,t$';
         'where $a$ and $b$ are scalar constants.'};
 ```
-All panels are different so consult the documentation of each class regarding the specific field names.

 ## Useful utilities
-The `bdLint` function is a helpful tool for validating the system structure of a new model.
+The `bdVerify(sys)` function is a helpful tool for validating the system structure of a new model.
 It checks that the various fields of the sys struct are properly defined.
-It also calls the user-defined function handle(s) to verify that they return data in the proper format.
+It also tests the user-defined function handle(s) to verify that they return data in the proper format.
+Any new model should be tested with *bdVerify* as standard practice.

+The `bdSolve(sys)` function solves a user-supplied model without invoking the graphic user interface.
+It is useful for batch processing.

+The `bdSetValue(xxxdef,name,val)` function provides a convenient method to set the value of parameter in any of the *pardef*, *vardef* or *lagdef* cell arrays in a *sys* struct.

+Likewise, `bdGetValue(xxxdef,name)` provides a convenient method to read a value from a *pardef*, *vardef* or *lagdef* cell array.

-The `bdLoadMatrix` function is useful for loading matrix data from a matlab file or importing it from a data file of another format.
+The `bdLoadMatrix(name,msg)` function is useful for loading matrix data from a matlab file or importing it from a data file of another format.

-The `bdEditVector` and `bdEditMatrix` functions are useful for interactively editing vector and matrix data.
+The `bdEditScalars(pardef,name,descr)`, `bdEditVector(indata,name,columnName)` and `bdEditMatrix(inata,name)` functions are useful for interactively editing scalars, vectors and matrix data respectively.

-## Author
+## Going Further
+The best way to proceed is to inspect the example code in the *models* directory.
+In particular, *ODEdemo1* demonstrates an introductory Ordinary Differential Equation.
+Likewise, *DDEdemo1* demonstrates an introductory Delay Differential Equation and *SDEdemo1* deomstrates an introductory Stochastic Differential Equation

+-
-Stewart Heitmann <heitmann@ego.id.au>
+**Stewart Heitmann** <heitmann@ego.id.au>

-25th Nov 2016
+12th Dec 2016